Logging in

 with Base64.- All parameters must be sent in the request body as JSON.
 Query parameters are not supported.

 In response, you'll recieve an access token and a refresh token.
-The access token can be used to authenticate API calls while the refresh token can be stored for future use.
-This way the user does not have to sign in again.
+The access token has a miaximum lifespan of 12 hours and can be used to authenticate API calls.
+The refresh token is longer lasting and can be used to generate a new access token without requiring the user to sign in again.
 This can also be used for mobile applications that can store the refresh token in a keychain.

 Example Response: